AmericanWhitewater/wh2o-vue/docs/guide/getting-started.md

 ## Production

 To build the API for a production environment run, `npm run build`.
-The API's static files will be available in `dist/`.
+The app's static files will be available in `dist/`.

 To start the server in production, run `npm start`.